-Perhaps you are ready to tackle a new challenge or are looking to transition to retirement?
-Working as a financial consultant could be the answer — and you would not be alone in considering this path.
+Whether you’re looking to tackle a new professional challenge or transition to retirement gradually, working as a financial consultant could be the answer — and you wouldn't be alone in considering this path.

-Eighty-three percent of CFOs interviewed for a recent Robert Half Management Resources survey said they view a move to consulting as appealing.
-The most compelling aspect of this type of work, according to respondents?
+In a survey by our company, 83 percent of CFOs said they view a move to consulting as appealing.
+The most compelling aspect of this type of work, according to the respondents?
 Flexibility.

 Here’s a quick look at three other benefits you’re likely to experience when you work as a financial consultant: